nikitavoloboev/data/future/future.md

 ## ~ 2030

-- People wake up and animals get actual rights (like humans) and are no longer forced to endure life in slaughterhouses.
+- Animals get actual human like rights and are no longer forced to endure life in slaughterhouses and be eaten.
+No animal can be harmed for food.
 Being vegan is normal.
 Caring is normal.
 - No fossil fuels used.
 Only sustainable & environmentally energy sources used.
 Each country's grid is ran off renewable energy.
 - All vehicles are electrical.
 Autonomous driving fully integrated into society.
-- Cure for all cancers & diseases (cheap immunotherapies, medicine)
+- Cure for all cancers & diseases (cheap immunotherapies, medicine).
 - Psychedelics legalized.
 Both possession, purchase and manufacturing.
+- NLP lets machines understand knowledge & language at deep level.
+- Universal basic income allows each person to work on problems they deeply care about.
+Novel ideas can be explored by each person according to their interest & skill.
 - Learn Anything is top 5 most visited websites on the internet.
 AI is able to craft personal optimized learning paths for learning any topic on Earth.
-- NLP lets machines understands human language at deep level.

 ## Links